craftcms/docs/docs/commerce/3.x/discounts.md

 ### Ignore sales when this discount is applied to matching line items

 When checked, this will prevent sales from being applied to matching line items.

-Matching line items are those items that are used to match this discount’s conditions, like “Product Variant” or “Category” conditions.
+Matching line items are those items used to match this discount’s conditions, like “Product Variant” or “Category” conditions.

 ### Flat Amount Off Order